2016 Major League Baseball postseason: (2) Cleveland Indians vs. (4) Toronto Blue Jays

-The Blue Jays would return to the ALCS in 2025, and they defeated the Seattle Mariners in seven games after being eight outs away from elimination in Game 7, but they would fall in the World Series.
+The Blue Jays would return to the ALCS in 2025, and defeated the Seattle Mariners in seven games after being eight outs away from elimination in Game 7, but they would fall in the World Series.

-The 2016 ALCS was part of a streak of playoff success for Cleveland-based teams against their Toronto counterparts, as the NBA’s Cleveland Cavaliers also defeated the Toronto Raptors in the NBA playoffs in the 2016 Eastern Conference Finals, and the Eastern Conference Semifinals in both 2017 and 2018.
+The 2016 ALCS was part of a streak of playoff success for Cleveland-based teams against their Toronto counterparts, as the NBA’s Cleveland Cavaliers also defeated the Toronto Raptors in the NBA playoffs in the 2016 Eastern Conference Finals, the Eastern Conference Semifinals in both 2017 and 2018, and first round in 2026.